nicholas-leonard/dp/doc/neuralnetworktutorial.md

 also provides a [wiki](https://github.com/nicholas-leonard/dp/wiki/Hyperparameter-Optimization) that can be used to share hyper-parameter configurations as well as corresponding performance metrics and observations.

-It is easier to hyper-optimize as a team than alone (everyone has a piece of the puzzle).
+Finally, it is easier to hyper-optimize as a team than alone.
+Everyone has a piece of the puzzle.
+For example, not too long ago I was reminded the importance of a good spreadsheet for keeping track of what experiments were tried.
+This guy would have a column for each hyper-parameter in the cmd-line arguments, and columns for error/accuracy and observations.
+For me, I was too lazy to make this nice spreadsheet on my own, I just used paper and pen...
+But then I noticed how easy it was for him to find the best hyper-parameter configurations.
+Anyway, the point is, I learned from this guy who had this part all figured out.
+So keep your eyes peeled for such lessons in the art of hyper-optimization.